Rhyze

-Background
+Career

 Nu-Sound Express

 The group's history can be traced back to an act called Soul Unlimited.
 They were still at college when they met and became associated with a young Paul Kyser who was a record producer, song writer and arranger.
 He changed their name to The Nu-Sound Express, LTD. / Nu-Sound Express.
 They released 2 singles and had a degree of success playing the New York, New Jersey and Pennsylvania music venues.
 Later they changed their name to Rhyze.

 Rhyze

 The group consisted of Roscoe Taylor (lead vocals, trumpet), Elisworth "EI-T" Anderson (bass, lead vocals), Vince Jackson (guitar, lead vocals), Charles Holmes (drums), Joseph "Jo Jo" McKnight (congas, percussion), Kevin Barbee (keyboards), Richard Menter (trumpet) and Kenneth Hicks (sax).
-Rhyze was nominated for Grammy Award for Best R&B Performance by a Duo or Group with Vocals in 1981.
+Rhyze was nominated for Best New Artist Grammy Award in 1981.
+They were also nominated for a Grammy Award for Best R&B Performance by a Duo or Group with Vocals.
 The band split up around the same year.